hazelcast/hazelcast-cpp-client/Reference_Manual.md

 The Hazelcast C++ client uses [Boost Asio](https://www.boost.org/doc/libs/1_75_0/doc/html/boost_asio.html) library for networking and secure communication.

 To use TLS/SSL with your Hazelcast C++ client, you should build the library with OpenSSL feature turned on.
-By default, this feature is not turned off.
+By default, this feature is turned off.
 Here are the different ways to install the library with SSL support:

 * CMake Users: Provide flag `-DWITH_OPENSSL=ON` flag when configuring.
 Please note that the CMake `find_package` should be able to locate the OpenSSL installation, otherwise the cmake config will fail.
 The rest is as usual with the [installation with cmake](#131-cmake-users).
 * Conan Users: Use option `with_openssl` while installing the conan project.
 An example command you can use in the build folder of your project with conan: `conan install -o hazelcast-cpp-client:with_openssl=True .. --build=hazelcast-cpp-client`.
 This command will install the `hazelcast-cpp-client` with the OpenSSL support.